Highlights of Kazakhstan

 – visible Soviet history, including architecture, Gulag camps and the Baikanur Space Center

-– the wide variety of landscapes, from semi-desert to steppe and high mountains on the relatively small area of Almaty province, which makes it easy to explore in a short period
+– a wide variety of landscapes, from semi-desert to steppe and high mountains on the relatively small area of Almaty province, which makes it easy to explore in a short period

 – the possibility of completely off-road travel in remote corners such as Mangistau in the west, the Altai Mountains in the east and the Ulytau area in Central Kazakhstan

-– the cosmopolitan city Almaty, equipped with all modern conveniences and beautifully situated at the foot of the high mountains
+– cosmopolitan Almaty, equipped with all modern conveniences and beautifully situated at the foot of the high mountains

 – in the summer the still visible nomadic life in the border areas with Kyrgyzstan